 - Have the property valued: You will need to get a probate valuation of the home from a local estate agent – and you could use an online estate agent too.
 The valuation must then be backdated to the deceased’s date of death and it’s a good idea to get two or three valuations from separate agents, so you have a more accurate idea of how much is the property is worth.
 (Also, HMRC may insist on three valuations).

-- Insurance: Ensure the property is covered by insurance – tell the current insurers of the situation or buy insurance.
+- Insurance: Ensure the property is covered – tell the current insurers of the situation or buy a policy.
 Also, if it’s empty for more than 30 days you will specific vacant property insurance.

 You may find that property experts and legal professionals may refer to the deceased person’s home as ‘probate property’ and it’s a common term when you need to handle these matters.